Heptalysis Whitepaper

 a startup may begin with 1 revenue generator, it is important

-for a business to have a plan to expand their products and solutions
+for a business to have a plan to expand their products and solutions,

-to grow as their business does to fit the needs of the customer.
+and to grow as their business does to fit the needs of the customer.

-On most cases, one product can only get so much market-share,
+In most cases, one product can only get so much market-share,

 for a family of market opportunities.